Kaslobit/GeoIP/README.md

 A service providing IP geolocation, written in Kotlin.
 Hardcoded to use GeoLite2-City.
 Simple bearer auth API with live config reloading.

-The server logs all successful lookups and all errors.
+The server logs all successful lookups and all errors, except for invalid IP errors.

 ## Usage